jolicode/elastically/README.md

 The `IndexationRequestHandler` service depends on an implementation of `JoliCode\Elastically\Messenger\DocumentExchangerInterface`, which isn't provided by this library.
 You must provide a service that implements this interface, so you can plug your database or any other source of truth.

+If your exchanger also implements `JoliCode\Elastically\Messenger\MultipleDocumentExchangerInterface`, the handler will call its `fetchDocuments(string $className, array $ids)` method once per class for each message (including all the operations of a `MultipleIndexationRequest`), instead of calling `fetchDocument` for each document.
+This allows you to fetch all the documents with a single query.
+The returned iterable must be indexed by document ID; missing IDs are considered deleted.

 Then from your code you have to call:

 ```php